Viettranni/Viettranni/README.md

 # 💫 About Me:
 👋 Hello World!<br><br>Welcome to my GitHub! <br><br>I'm Viet, an upcoming Software Engineer with a passion for solving a wide range of problems, particularly focusing on alleviating everyday pain points people face, I love to solve these with a piece of Software.
-My strenghts are in MERN-stack but new Tech and Tools wont bug me! :)  <br><br>Currently, I'm pursuing a degree in Information Technology at Metropolia University of Applied Sciences, where I specialize in Software Engineering.<br><br>Check out my Portfolio for more! :) <br>https://viettran.fi
+My strenghts are in **Backend Developemnt**, and problem solving is deep in my heart :)  <br><br>Currently, I'm pursuing a degree in Information Technology at Metropolia University of Applied Sciences, where I specialize in Software Engineering.<br><br>Check out my Portfolio for more! :) <br>https://viettran.fi

 ## 🌐 Socials: